TheblueMan003/StarLight/README.md

 ```
 Here is a list of used attributes by the compiler:
 - `criterion`: specify the criterion when other than dummy.
 (JAVA Only)
+- `nbt`: specify the nbt of the variable (for variable of type json & marked as scoreboard)
-- `name`: force the name of the variable
+- `name`: force the name of the variable (use for inter compatibility with other datapack)
+- `scoreboard`: force the scoreboard of the variable (use for inter compatibility with other datapack)
 - `versionSpecific`: Append the version to the name of the variable
 - `tag`: force the tag use by the variable (for variable of type entity)